A week in the life of a music student

 My Wednesday mornings are generally free, unless I’m performing or managing one of the many lunchtime concerts which allow music students to showcase their talents.
 In the afternoons, it’s time to do some sport with the athletics or ballroom and Latin dancing clubs, training to compete in our next major competition.

 Each Thursday, my timetable alternates so I either have a lecture or a seminar on arranging performance and composition.
 Everyone in the year enthusiastically tries their hand at composing short melodies, which are then played by other students or the composer themselves.
 After this, I go for a short walk or bus ride to the local supermarket to do my shopping, or sometimes I go to the weekly farmers market in the Students’ Union.
 I then have the rest of the day to finish some work and the evenings to enjoy a concert by a visiting band, ensemble or composer.

 My day starts at 11am with a lecture on the Romantic composer Mahler, his cinematic music filling the lecture theatre, as the lecturer opens the floor to a tough question about harmony.
 After this, I meet with the University barbershop quartet to sing fantastic close harmony acappella.
-I then have the rest of the day free to socialise with friends in the on-campus Starbucks, work in the library or practise for my next performance in one of the many practice rooms available in the Performing Arts and Technology (PATS) building."
+I then have the rest of the day free to socialise with friends on-campus, work in the library or practise for my next performance in one of the many practice rooms available in the Performing Arts and Technology (PATS) building."

 "Everyone in the year enthusiastically tries their hand at composing short melodies, which are then played by other students or the composer themselves."

 "For me, it's the variety that makes Surrey’s BMus (Hons) Music course unique from other universities.
 I love the new opportunities each day.
 In the evening, I might be managing an event for a visiting band or playing my cello in the string orchestra, planning a barbershop performance for a charity ball or organising a sectional for the University orchestra's end of term concert.